mmore500/frontiers-2021/review/reviewer-3-evaluation.md

 > I thus suggest to the authors to re-organize the manuscript to make it more accessible.
 > In particular, the model and the results should be understandable without detailed knowledge of digital evolution modeling, with more focus on the theoretical and biological insights (as done for example by Wilke et al 2001; <https://doi.org/10.1038/35085569>).
 > I think it is possible to do so without running any new experiment, just by re-equilibrating the content and vocabulary of the manuscript.

+We agree that the manuscript should be adjusted to better cater to a broader audience.
+We have kept this objective top of mind while incorporating feedback from you and the other reviewer, and expect that that attention (particularly to figure captions) has translated to improvement on this front.
+In addition to other changes, in [commit 2275456](https://github.com/mmore500/frontiers-2021/commit/2275456a3dc16b537e936f523f30780e8198fdde) we specially made several additions and tweaks to better serve non-Alife audiences.
+(In particular, incorporating more familiar biological vocabulary).

 ## Q3 Please comment on the methods, results and data interpretation.
 If there are any objective errors, or if the conclusions are not supported, you should detail your concerns.